 But history has shown that there is no one right way to lead and that for every swashbuckling, charismatic hero there has been a quiet unassuming modest person of indomitable spirit who has achieved amazing things.

-In this list compiled by MSN, you can see 50 of history’s most influential leaders.
+In this list compiled by Fortune, you can see 50 of history’s most influential leaders.
 Some were the harbingers of great human progress and growth, some brought death, destruction, and disease on a global scale.

 It is a complex tool, consisting of a broad range of skills that enables those who have mastered the skills to achieve results far beyond anything they could hope to achieve on their own.